A Perturbation-Based Kernel Approximation Framework: Preliminaries

-A straightforward generalization of the Nystr{\"o}m method is the following.
-Let $l \geq k$ and choose $K'$ to be the $l \times l$ top-left submatrix of $K$.
-We calculate the $k$ leading eigenpairs of $K'$, and then extend them using~\eqref{eq:nystrom} and~\eqref{eq:nystrom_vals}.
-This form of extension is a generalization of the Nystr{\"o}m method, since choosing $l = k$ is equivalent to the Nystr{\"o}m method.
-If we choose $l = n$, we get the exact eignvectors of $K$.
-Intuitively, the larger $l$ is, the better the approximation will be, at the cost of a greater computational complexity.
+One generalization of the Nystr{\"o}m method is the Randomized SVD Nystr{\"o}m method~\cite{li2014large}.
+It introduces a parameter $l \geq k$ and chooses $K'$ to be the $l \times l$ top-left submatrix of $K$.
+Then, the $k$ leading eigenpairs of $K'$ are calculated via some efficient randomized SVD method, followed by the use of~\eqref{eq:nystrom} and~\eqref{eq:nystrom_vals} for the approximation.
+This form of approximation is a generalization of the Nystr{\"o}m method, since choosing $l = k$ is equivalent to the Nystr{\"o}m method.
+On the other hand, if we choose $l = n$, we get the exact eigenvectors of $K$.
+Intuitively, the larger $l$ is, the better the approximation is likely to be, at the cost of a greater computational complexity.
 The runtime complexity of this method is $O(nk^2 + lk^2)$.
-We will use this generalization of the Nystr{\"o}m method in the numerical experiments in Section~\ref{sec:numerical}.

 Since the Nystr{\"o}m approximation~\eqref{eqn:nys_k_app} of the kernel matrix $K$ is a low-rank approximation, it may provide poor results when $K$ is not low-rank.
-This might occur, for example, when its spectrum decays slowly.
-A possible approach to overcome this problem is the spectrum shifted Nystr{\"o}m extension~\cite{wang2014improving}.
-This method essentially applies the classical Nystr{\"o}m extension on a shifted kernel matrix, i.e., applies the Nystr{\"o}m extension on
+This might occur, for example, when the spectrum of $K$ decays slowly.
+A possible approach to overcome this problem is the spectrum shifted Nystr{\"o}m method~\cite{wang2014improving}.
+This method essentially applies the classical Nystr{\"o}m method on a shifted kernel matrix, that is, applies the Nystr{\"o}m method on

-for some $\mu \geq 0$.
-The updated eigenvalues~\eqref{eq:nystrom_vals} are then shifted-back by $\mu$.
-It is suggested in~\cite{wang2014improving} to set $\mu$ to be the mean of the smallest $n-k$ eigenvalues of $K$, that is